kensiprell/ktorio.github.io/quickstart/guides/website.md

 </td></tr></tbody></table>

-## Using the Form authentication
+## Using Form Authentication

-To illustrate how to receive POST parameters we have handled the login manually, but we can also use the authentication feature with a form provider:
+To illustrate how to receive POST parameters we handled the login manually, but we can also use the authentication feature with a form provider:

 ```kotlin
 install(Authentication) {